 Mugwort is a little fibrous, but it can be broken up easily with your hands before you add it to your mixture.
 Be sure to remove as many of the stems as you can.

 Once your herbs are ground and it has your preferred texture, combine one part herbal blend with two parts weed and roll up or load up.
 It’s really up to you and it’s just that easy!
 You can make a number of different smoking blends.
-Some others to consider can be found here.
 Smoking herbs can be rolled into joints, smoked out of pipes or bongs, or even loaded into flower vaporizers!

 Local spots in Seattle to pick up herbs for blending:

 Rainbow Remedies – located in Capitol Hill.
 They offer several pre-blended options if you don’t want to DIY.